apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-A URI-encoded, serialized object containing initial variable values to populate in the Explorer on load.
+An object containing initial variable values to populate in the Explorer on load.

 If provided, these variables should apply to the initial query you provide for document.